When will episode 5 of The Mandalorian be released on Disney Plus?

-The Mandalorian is in full swing, having launched alongside Disney Plus and bringing us the gift that is Baby Yoda.
-But you might be surprised to hear that the first live action Star Wars show is actually being drip-fed to us week by week.
+The Mandalorian is now four episodes deep on Disney Plus.
+It's brought us multiple smithing montages and the gift that is Baby Yoda, but there is one problem: Disney is forcing us to exercise patience.
+The Mandalorian, the very first live action Star Wars show is drip-fed to us week by week.
 Like old-fashioned television.

+And worse, it's not exactly week-by-week, which means its release schedule is inconsistent.

-Episode 1 launched alongside Disney Plus, episode 2 came out a few days later, episode 3 arrived last week and episode 4 offered an alternative to shopping on Black Friday.
-But when is episode 5 available?
+The first episode launched alongside Disney Plus, the second came out a few days later, the third episode arrived last week and the fourth offered an alternative to shopping on Black Friday.
+But when is the next one available?
 Read below to find out.

 For the most part, The Mandalorian will be released in weekly increments.
 But there are a few exceptions to this rule.
 Confused?
 Understandable.